 - The CMAQ Performance Plan - Oct 2020 was prepared to accompany NJDOT's Mid-Period Performance Report for the first four-year performance period (2018-2021).

 - The CMAQ Performance Plan - Sep 2022 was prepared to accompany both NJDOT's Full Performance Period Report on the first four-year performance period (2018-2021) and the Baseline Period Performance Report for the second four-year performance period (2022-2025).

 - A short video below illustrates and explains one of the key measures.

 The measures vary in geographic scope: some are statewide and others encompass entire urbanized areas that cross state and MPO boundaries.
 As a result, development of the measures and targets involved extensive collaboration by NJTPA with other agencies.
-Coordination groups for the various measures include: the NJDOT Complete Team; a New Jersey air quality working group; a group of New Jersey, New York and Connecticut agencies involved in the New York-Newark urbanized area; and a similar group of agencies involved in the Philadelphia urbanized area.
+Coordination groups for the various measures include: the NJDOT Complete Team; a New Jersey air quality working group; a group of New Jersey, New York and Connecticut agencies involved in the New York-Newark urbanized area; and similar groups of agencies involved in the Philadelphia and Allentown-Bethlehem-Easton urbanized areaa.
 The NJTPA's coordination on the national performance measures and targets is documented in a series of written procedures.
 Each document covers a particular group of performance measures: